 How it works:

-For best beard results, you should soak your fuzzy face and neck with a shaving cream for several minutes before starting your shave, and apply a moisturizing aftershave balm when you’re finished.
-Whether it's a face foamer, beard oil, or any other product, make sure they don’t have ingredients that can irritate your skin or clog pores.
-And, after shaving, you should cleanse your face to remove any lingering product residue.
+Whether you use a face foamer, beard oil, or any other product, make sure they don’t contain ingredients that can irritate your skin or clog pores.
+And after shaving, you should cleanse your face to remove any lingering product residue.

-Unfortunately, men’s skincare is positively overrun with ingredients that have been proven to be pore-clogging and irritating.
-Here are the most common ones I’ve come across:
+If you want to decipher the ingredients of your skin and beard care products, you can use our helpful guide to analyze whether or not they’re potentially pore-clogging.
+Unfortunately, men’s skincare is positively overrun with ingredients commonly known to be potentially pore-clogging and irritating.
+Here are the most common ones we’ve come across:

 Sodium lauryl sulfate